theedgy/cc-post/POST.md

-**Since I started my adventure with react many things changed.
-I'm in love with all the new features around development, but sometimes i think it's growing to fast anyway, and it's really hard to track all interesting things at once.
+**Since I started my adventure with React many things changed.
+I'm in love with all the new features around development, but sometimes I think it's growing to fast anyway, and it's really hard to track all interesting things at once.
 Nowadays React introduced great hooks you probably already heard about, and if so you know they provide totally great functionality.
 If you worked with global state management in React you used Redux or MobX (or some other less common) package for sure.
 While we have latest useContext and useReduced hooks from React we can forget about external libraries and I would like to show you how. \
 We will start with build some really basic application with three-four components connected by Redux (based on data from some public free API) and then we are going to switch this connection from Redux to newest native React functionality.\
 As a second additional article I would like to show you how you can assure your code work properly and avoid many issues thanks to using TypeScript for this application.
 So I will go a bit deeper into properly constructed data flow through those `context`, `useReducer` and all components**